-Motorists in many areas experience salt and other chemicals that are applied to road surfaces in the winter.
-Salt and other caustic chemicals should always be washed off your bike with fresh water as soon as possible to avoid rust and corrosion.
+Motorists in many areas of the US experience the use of salt and other chemicals that are applied to road surfaces in the winter.
+Salt and other caustic chemicals should always be washed of you bike with fresh water as soon as possible to avoid rust and corrosion.